Zero-sum Stochastic Games with Asymmetric Information: Conclusion

 \subsubsection{Dynamic program}

-Since a Nash equilibrium exists in game $\gm{H}$, the upper and lower values of the corresponding expanded virtual game are both equal to the value of game $\gm{H}$ (see Theorem \ref{origvirt}).
-According to Theorem \ref{dp}, this value can be obtained by solving either the min-max dynamic program or the max-min dynamic program as discussed in Section \ref{dpsec}. {The strategies $\tilde{\chi}^{1*}$ and $\tilde{\chi}^{2*}$ obtained from the dynamic programs are, respectively, min-max and max-min strategies in the expanded virtual game.}
+{Since a Nash equilibrium exists in game $\gm{H}$, the upper and lower values of the corresponding expanded virtual game $\gm{H}_e$ are both equal to the value of game $\gm{H}$ (see Theorem \ref{origvirt}).
+According to Theorem \ref{dp}, this value can be obtained by solving either the min-max dynamic program or the max-min dynamic program as discussed in Section \ref{dpsec}.
+The dynamic programs in Section \ref{dpsec}, when specialized to the game $\gm{H}_e$, are as follows.}

+{\paragraph{The min-max dynamic program:} The minimizing virtual player (virtual player 1) in game $\gm{H}_e$ solves the following dynamic program.
+Define $V^u_{T+1}(\pi_{T+1}) = 0$ for every $\pi_{T+1}$.
+In a backward inductive manner, at each time $t \leq T$ and for each possible common information belief $\pi_t$ and prescriptions $\gamma^1_t, \gamma^2_t$, define

+{Let $\Xi_t^1(\pi_t)$ be the min-maximizer in \eqref{minequa:one}.
+Note that the existence of a min-maximizer and a measurable mapping $\Xi_t^1$ is guaranteed by Lemma \ref{equiexistlemma}.}}

+{\paragraph{The max-min dynamic program:} The maximizing virtual player (virtual player 2) in game $\gm{H}_e$ solves the following dynamic program.
+Define $V^l_{T+1}(\pi_{T+1}) = 0$ for every $\pi_{T+1}$.
+In a backward inductive manner, at each time $t \leq T$ and for each possible common information belief $\pi_t$ and prescriptions $\gamma^1_t, \gamma^2_t$, define

+{Let $\Xi_t^2(\pi_t)$ be the max-minimizer in \eqref{maxequa:one}.
+Note that the existence of a max-minimizer and a measurable mapping $\Xi_t^2$ is guaranteed by Lemma \ref{equiexistlemma}.}}